Houghlane History, Family Crest & Coats of Arms

 The lineage of the name Houghlane begins with the Anglo-Saxon tribes in Britain.
 It is a result of when they lived in one of four places named Hoyland in the West Riding of Yorkshire.
 The surname Houghlane belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Houghlane family

 The surname Houghlane was first found in Yorkshire at either High Hoyland, Upper or Lower Hoyland, and Hoyland Swaine.
 All three parishes and villages are listed in the Domesday Book of 1086: Holand for Hoyland High; Hoiland for Hoyland Nether; and Hollande for Hoyland Swaine.

 All of the villages literally mean "cultivated land on or near a hill-spur," from the Old English words "hoh" + "land."
 The latter "Swaine" variant is believed to be a manorial affix added in the 12th century from a man called, Swein.

 Early History of the Houghlane family

 This web page shows only a small excerpt of our Houghlane research.
-Another 191 words (14 lines of text) covering the years 1187, 1147, 1172, 1540, 1600, 1540, 1591 and 1673 are included under the topic Early Houghlane History in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) covering the years 1187, 1147, 1172, 1540, 1600, 1540, 1591 and 1673 are included under the topic Early Houghlane History in all our PDF Extended History products and printed products wherever possible.

 Houghlane Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Houghlane has undergone many spelling variations, including Howland, Hoyland and others.

 Early Notables of the Houghlane family (pre 1700)

 Another 34 words (2 lines of text) are included under the topic Early Houghlane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Houghlane family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Houghlane were among those contributors: John Howland came over on the "Mayflower" in 1620 with his Elizabeth Carver; Henry Howland settled in New England in 1630; along with Arthur.